psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Fixed: WP-CLI "preload --stop" now performs complete preload state cleanup, including scheduled cron events, transients, and watchdog tokens.
 * Fixed: Active WP cron events are now cancelled immediately when plugin requirements fail mid-operation, preventing orphaned cron jobs from firing after functionality is disabled.
 * Fixed: Several disable-functionality and disable-preload guard were missing coverage for new and existing options introduced before.
+* Fixed: Setup hooks and Settings field registrations were both running on every admin AJAX request and non-Settings admin page, firing redundant HEAD probes on each admin tab switch and registering fields that had no consumers outside the Settings page.
+* Security: Removed the option to atomic write directly to wp-config.php from the Setup page to enable "Assume Nginx Mode".
-* Improved: HTTP Purge timeouts (slow nginx walk) no longer falsely arm the lockout, and the timeout is now configurable via the `nppp_http_purge_timeout` filter.
+* Improved: HTTP Purge timeouts no longer falsely arm the lockout, and the timeout is now configurable via the `nppp_http_purge_timeout` filter.
 * Improved: Reduced open_basedir requirements – the plugin now needs fewer paths in the whitelist, eliminating unnecessary warnings on strict PHP configurations.
+* Improved: Nginx detection refactored — redundant inline detection code removed in favour of the centralised detection logic.
+* Improved: Setup page overhauled — "Assume-Nginx mode" renamed to "Manual Bypass", notices and cards simplified to be less alarming and more actionable.
+* Improved: Moved the Accept-Encoding vary header check to an asynchronous AJAX request to prevent settings page rendering delays.
 * Added: HTTP Purge support extended to "Purge All" (requires ngx_cache_purge module v3.0.2+) — previously HTTP Purge only accelerated single-page purges; it now also covers full cache purges.
-Configurable via the new "Purge All Path" and "Custom Base URL" settings. "cache_purge_background_queue on" is not yet stable with NPP.
+Configurable via the new "Purge All Path" and "Custom Base URL" settings.
 * Added: "Stop Preload" button in the Status tab and a dedicated Admin Bar link.
 Previously, stopping an active preload process required using "Purge All" on UI, which also cleared the entire cache.
 The new button stops the preload process immediately while preserving the existing cache.
 * Added: Nginx detection results to the Status Tab.
 * UI/UX: Preload All now redirects to the Status tab instead of Settings, taking users directly to the live preload progress section.